squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Common errors
 ~~~~~~~~~~~~~

-.. exn:: out of range position
+.. exn:: Out of range position.

      Argument does not correspond to a valid equivalence item.